nstevens1040/Create-CookieCollectionFromJson/README.md

 # Using cookies in Windows PowerShell
 This script creates a **System.Net.CookieCollection** object in **Windows PowerShell** using the json exported from the [EditThisCookie](https://www.editthiscookie.com) browser extension.
 (*This will not work in PowerShell Core because the script uses .NET Framework libraries*)
-<span style="color: red;">A word of caution; please be smart while using your cookies.
-They are used to authenticate you.</span>
+**A word of caution; please be smart while using your cookies.
+They are used to authenticate you.**

 # Getting Started
 To get started, install the [EditThisCookie](https://www.editthiscookie.com) browser extension (currently available for **Chrome** and **Opera**).